petrixh/vaadinobskitdemo/README.md

 New relic console: https://one.eu.newrelic.com/

 ## How to run Jaeger and Prometheus Demo
-###(free, local only and probably best for dev/internal low security stuff)
+(free, local only and probably best for dev/internal low security stuff)

 Run:

 `cd observability-kit`

 `./startObservabilityJaegerPrometheusDocker.sh`

-This sill download the agent JAR, the Jaeger and Prometheus containers (docker), start them up and start the demo app.
+This will download the agent JAR, the Jaeger and Prometheus containers (docker), start them up and start the demo app.
 The terminal is intentionally left hanging, once you hit Ctrl + c it will kill the app and bring down the containers.

 ## How to run Grafana Demo